 - Have they clicked through on certain campaigns?

-- Have they signed up to a newsletter?
+- Have they signed up for a newsletter?

-Collect and rank all the possible signals that expose intent and behaviour.
+Collect and rank all the possible signals that expose intent and behavior.

 Model the next best action based on these signals and then you can start to build audiences.